hurchalla/factoring/README.md

-# The "P-Rho" Factoring Library
+# The EPR Factoring Library

 ![Alt text](images/cycle5.jpg?raw=true "Greek rho symbol")

-P-Rho is a high performance, easy to use factoring and primality checking C++ library (header-only) for up to 128 bit integer types.
+EPR is a high performance, easy to use factoring and primality checking C++ library (header-only) for up to 128 bit integer types.
 At the time of this writing, it should provide the fastest factoring available for 64 bit types, such as int64_t and uint64_t, when using arbitrary input values (for best performance just make sure you define the standard C++ macro NDEBUG).

 ## Design goals

-The goal for P-Rho was to create a correct and easy to use library with extremely fast factoring (and primality checking) for native C++ integer types (i.e. 16/32/64 bit signed and unsigned ints).
+The goal for EPR was to create a correct and easy to use library with extremely fast factoring (and primality checking) for native C++ integer types (i.e. 16/32/64 bit signed and unsigned ints).
 Though it was optimized for native C++ integer types, for convenience it supports 128 bit types - including the compiler extensions __int128_t and __uint128_t.
-Note that it was not designed for best performance with 128 bit types, and another library (look for [ECM](https://en.wikipedia.org/wiki/Lenstra_elliptic-curve_factorization)) will do better if 128 bit performance is critical.
-The P-Rho library uses variants of the Pollard-Rho and the deterministic Miller-Rabin algorithms, described [below](#algorithms), and has proofs for the new variants and extensive unit tests.
-A portion of the optimizations (such as Montgomery arithmetic) that P-Rho uses are provided by the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library.
+The EPR library uses variants of the Pollard-Rho and the deterministic Miller-Rabin algorithms, described [below](#algorithms), and has proofs for the new variants and extensive unit tests.
+A portion of the optimizations (such as Montgomery arithmetic) that EPR uses are provided by the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library.

 ## Requirements

-The P-Rho library requires compiler support for C++17 (if you are not using CMake, you may need to specify the option *-std="c++17"* when compiling).
+The EPR library requires compiler support for C++17 (if you are not using CMake, you may need to specify the option *-std="c++17"* when compiling).
 Compilers that are confirmed to build the library without warnings or errors on x86 include clang6, clang10, gcc7, gcc10, intel compiler 19, and Microsoft Visual C++ 2017 and 2019.
 The library is intended for use on all architectures (e.g. x86/64, ARM, RISC-V, Power), but has been tested only on x86/x64.

 For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.